JamieBort/Learning-Directory/JavaScript/Libraries/Redux/README.md

 ## Next Steps
 Start this [Fundamentals of Redux Course from Dan Abramov](https://egghead.io/courses/fundamentals-of-redux-course-from-dan-abramov-bd5cc867) 30 videos of "lessons".
 (Also found in resources below.)

+## Directories and Files
+### Directories
+* ReactReduxTutorialforBeginnersTheCompleteGuide2020/ - The "React Redux Tutorial for Beginners The Complete Guide 2020" tutorial.

+### Files
+* README.md - this file.

 ## Associated Links
 https://trello.com/c/4fxf8Eif/220-learn-redux